bfsabah/docker-jenkins-integration-sample/README.md

-It will be written by Dhemir as soon as possible..
+It will be written by Dhemir as soon as possible
+All steps will be added here.